ViniciusVR/vllm-benchmark/README.md

 meta-llama/Llama-2-7b-chat-hf
 ```

-To test a different model, edit the `MODEL_NAME` line in the Slurm script.
+To test a different model, edit the MODEL_NAME line in the Slurm script, or replace the --model-name argument when running the Python benchmark scripts directly.
 If using a gated model, make sure your `.hf_token` has access to that model.

 ---